apache/spark/README.md

 **Note**: Python v3.10 is not supported yet.
 For details, see [#19059](https://github.com/apache/airflow/issues/19059).

+**Note**: Airflow currently can be run on POSIX-compliant Operating Systems.
+For development it is regularly tested on fairly modern Linux Distros and recent versions of MacOS.
+On Windows you can run it via WSL2 (Windows Subsystem for Linux 2) or via Linux Containers.
+The work to add Windows support is tracked via [#10388](https://github.com/apache/airflow/issues/10388) but it is not a high priority.
+You should only use Linux-based distros as "Production" execution environment as this is the only environment that is supported.
+The only distro that is used in our CI tests and that is used in the [Community managed DockerHub image](https://hub.docker.com/p/apache/airflow) is `Debian Buster`.

 ## Getting started

 Visit the official Airflow website documentation (latest **stable** release) for help with